alexyuly/ViewScript-Runtime/README.md

 **ViewScript** is a modern language for building browser-based web apps.

+🧙🪄✨💖🌺

+### Motivation

+HTML, CSS, and JavaScript are amazing tools, and web browsers are a viable platform for building and distributing apps worldwide.

+But the web has a problem.
+An elephant in the room, maybe.
+That elephant is JavaScript.

+For more than a decade, web app developers have embraced JavaScript as the cornerstone of their process, above HTML and CSS.
+It's natural, right?
+Apps use complex logic, take long actions, and have side effects.
+HTML and CSS fall far short of providing all the tools to build standalone apps for web browsers.
+They were designed for a world where frontend web apps were thin shells, fully controlled by servers.
+They were designed to present static content to a user, and to update only upon navigation or reload.

+Now, JavaScript's gains in capability and performance have made HTML and CSS the stars of a dynamic runtime toolkit for app development.
+Technically, it's possible to build sprawling apps by manipulating the DOM and CSSOM with JavaScript.
+But elements and styles need continual maintenance to keep them updated when parameters change.
+Moreover, logic and requirements need similar care to keep them fresh as a business evolves.
+JavaScript provides insufficient assistance in these critical areas.

+In fact, vanilla JavaScript fails resoundingly at the task of maintaining large web apps over long time periods by unstable development teams.
+Unfortunately, this is a common situation in software development.
+First Angular, then React, now Svelte, have stepped up somewhat to fill the gaps left by JavaScript.
+The advent of TypeScript has eased considerable pain.
+But, it all feels just a bit incoherent, stitched together, too chaotic, inefficient, and unproductive...
+Maybe you feel this, too?

+ViewScript provides a potential path forward for web app development.
+It reinforces HTML, CSS, and JavaScript best practices, by bridging gaps and balancing concerns holistically across the web trinity.
+It is NOT intended to replace HTML, CSS, or JavaScript as fundamental web browser technologies.
+Most web-based content may never need ViewScript.
+Dynamic web apps will benefit from it, and even then, perhaps only greenfield apps with limited integrations.

+ViewScript has three main goals:

+🏃 Reduce the bloat of frontend web apps, in terms of dependency quality and quantity, bundle file sizes, and runtime performance.

+⚙️ Eliminate boilerplate code for frontend web apps, by requiring consistent, predictable design patterns for components and systems.

+🙌 Elevate ubiquitous technical terminology in apps and products, shared across R&D by frontend engineers, designers, and managers.

 ### Examples

 #### 🧙 Show a paragraph with text content: